balassy/iot-interaction-pack/README.md

 This class ensures reliable measurement, also for continuous measuring, even though this hardware module has some very unique characteristics (e.g. such as initialization time).

+### RFID reader

+The `RfidReader` class allows you to read the content of an RFID card.
+The RFID-RC522 reader must be connected to an Arduino board, and the Arduino must be connected to the Windows IoT Core device via I2C.
+When an RFID card is scanned, the Arduino pulls up a GPIO pin of the Windows IoT Core device that is monitored by the `RfidReader` class, which in turn sends an I2C command to the Arduino to retrieve the previous read content of the card.

 ### Camera

 The `Camera` class allows creating photos using the camera attached to the Windows IoT Core device.
 It was tested with a Logitech C910 HD Pro Webcam which